ValgulNecron/kasuki/readme.md

 - General part:
     - [ ] When everything else is finished change how the text is display to support localisation.
     - [ ] Clean the code.
-    - [ ] Find a name for the bot. - In progress have a temporary one kazuki. (will need to find a better one)
+    - [X] Find a name for the bot.
+Found one kasuki. if you have any better don't hesitate to recommend.
     - [x] Add a bdd for some stuff prob sqllite but not sure.
 Added SQLLite db.

 - Anime submodule: